stanford-rc/globus.stanford.edu/server/finish.md

 {% include info-box.html
    icon="list-ul"
    header="Settings still missing?"
-   content="If the _Server_ or _Identity Provider_ settings are wrong, you can also try fixing them by re-running the `globus-connect-server-setup` command.
+   content="If the <em>Server</em> or <em>Identity Provider</em> settings are wrong, you can also try fixing them by re-running the <pre>globus-connect-server-setup</pre> command.
 If you still have issues, then you should reach out to Support."
 %}

 To finish this tab, go up to the second section, contains the _Network Use_